Extrinsic Teeth Stains vs Intrinsic Teeth Stains

 Available Options for People with Intrinsic Stains

 What should you do if you have intrinsic stains?
-If you have tried teeth bleaching and your intrinsic stains do not whiten, there are other options available.
+Other options are available if you have tried teeth bleaching and your intrinsic stains do not whiten.

 1 HOUR, 3 TREATMENT, PAIN FREE, WHITER SMILE TODAY!

-Our 1 hour 3-session procedure will help you get the brighter and whiter smile to help boost your confidence.
-Advanced White provides state-of-the-art In Office and Mobile Laser Teeth Whitening services to clients in Toronto and Greater Toronto Area.
+Our 1 hour 3-session procedure will help you get a brighter and whiter smile to help boost your confidence.
+Advanced White provides state-of-the-art In Office and Mobile Laser Teeth Whitening services to clients in Toronto and Greater Toronto.
 We use a variety of proven non-invasive whitening treatments that make our clients’ teeth whiter.

 Our laser LED technology is one of the most effective teeth whitening solutions on the market today.
-Presently, we have four location in the GTA.
+Presently, we have five locations in the GTA.
 If you’re looking for an effective, fast and affordable laser teeth whitening treatment, call now 647-931-3332 to book your appointment or click here to book online.

 TEETH WHITENING CUSTOMER REVIEWS ONLINE

 STUDENT LASER TEETH WHITENING CLINIC LOCATIONS IN GTA